Original Article: A Primer on the Precision and Accuracy of the Clinical Examination

 Is this man an alcoholic?
 You would place the odds for this disorder at 50-50 (and the science of the art of how clinicians generate these odds will be the subject of a later background article).
 The answer to this diagnostic question is important in the long run and in protecting him from the complications of acute withdrawal during and after his operation.

 Does he have ascites?
 You are much less sure here, but if he is alcohol dependent you would place the odds that the prominence of his belly represents ascites also at 50-50.
 Again, it would be important to know whether he has this manifestation of advanced alcoholic liver damage.

 Your options for answering these questions are several.
-To explore his possible alcohol abuse or dependency, ...
+To explore his possible alcohol ...